simonecossaro/PresidentialHacking/home.md

 ![Exploitation of the vulnerability](images/sql_vuln.png)

-At this point, authentication can be done using the previously extracted admin user credentials.
+Once the reverse shell is obtained, authentication on it can be done using the previously extracted admin user credentials.

 ![Reverse shell connection and authentication](images/reverse_shell.png)